-City of Liverpool College has opted into the TEF and received a Silver award.
+City of Liverpool College University Centre has opted into the TEF and received a Silver award.

 This programme provides students with the opportunity to study a BSc Top-Up, that covers the core areas of computing and information technology of networking and security, advanced database development and advanced web development.